WEATHER ALERT DAY: Dangerous Heat Monday, Tuesday

-The ABC 17 Stormtrack weather team has issued a Weather Alert Day for Monday & Tuesday.
-Temperatures look to top out in the middle 90's, with added humidity making it feel like 100°-110°.
+The ABC 17 Stormtrack weather team has issued a Weather Alert Day for Tuesday.
+Temperatures look to top out in the low 90s with a heat index between 100-105.

 AT A GLANCE